Seeking Redemption For Lost Rides

 The week of my departure arrived and I’d be lying if I said I wasn’t nervous about the tour.
 My fitness wasn’t where I was hoping it would be and the forecast was looking like windy days and frigid nights hovering around freezing.
 But hey, at least it wasn’t -52!

 I set out on day one and felt pretty good.
 I felt great actually and was shocked at how quickly my body settled into the familiar rhythm that was absent for so many months.
 The miles ticked by and my first night’s campsite crept ever closer.
-With 15 miles to go, I had to channel my inner Kate Bush and about halfway up a challenging climb.
+With 15 miles to go, I had to channel my inner Kate Bush and make a deal with god about halfway up a challenging climb.
 I’d been expecting to walk up a hill or two on this route though and gave myself some leniency.

 At my last opportunity for civilization, I grabbed a few beers and some cheese curds to enjoy while I set up camp.
 I got to camp well before I’d expected to and was feeling optimistic about my ability to finish the rest of the route.